RiveryIO/rivery_cli/docs/commands/activities/logs-fetch.md

 Usage: rivery activities logs fetch [OPTIONS]

 Options:
-  --runId TEXT  The run id that will be used to filter the logs.  [required] --help        Show this message and exit.
+  --runId TEXT     The run id that will be used to filter the logs.  [required] --filePath TEXT  The file that the logs should be saved to.
+  --help           Show this message and exit.
 ```